the-gearheads/getting-started-docs/README.md

 # Getting Started

 ### Vocab
-**FRC** - FIRST Robotics Competition, the one we participate in **WPILib** - Main library used for developing FRC bots **RoboRIO** - The "computer" or controller we connect motors to that executes our robot code **Falon 500** - The motors that we use.
+**FRC** - FIRST Robotics Competition, the one we participate in
+**WPILib** - Main library used for developing FRC bots
+**RoboRIO** - The "computer" or controller we connect motors to that executes our robot code
+**Falon 500** - The motors that we use.
 They have a built in Talon SRX motor controller which communicates over CAN.
 **CAN Bus** - The protocol used to transmit data throughout the robot.
 It uses 2 wires.
 **NEO** - Another motor that we use.
 Weaker than the Falons.
 You need to use them with a motor controller like the **REV SparkMAX**
 **NEO 550** - A significantly sized down version of the NEO, good for smaller applications

 **NetworkTables** - A protocol between the robot and the driver computer that allows for setting variables over the network.
 Used for telemetry and setting other options usually.
-**Dashboard** - The piece of software that we use to interface with NetworkTables variables on the driver's computer **Driver Station** - Refers either to the computer that the driver uses, or the software **FRC Driver Station**, which communicates with the RoboRIO, lets you set the operation mode, and takes in controller input, to send to the robot.
+**Dashboard** - The piece of software that we use to interface with NetworkTables variables on the driver's computer
+**Driver Station** - Refers either to the computer that the driver uses, or the software **FRC Driver Station**, which communicates with the RoboRIO, lets you set the operation mode, and takes in controller input, to send to the robot.

-**Operation Mode** - Not really a term, refers to the main 3 modes.
-**Disabled Mode** - Self-explanatory, the robot cannot move or do anything **Teleop Mode** - For the teleop part of the competition where a human drives the robot.
+**Disabled Mode** - Self-explanatory, the robot cannot move or do anything
+**Teleop Mode** - For the teleop part of the competition where a human drives the robot.
 **Auton Mode** - The part of the competition where the robot drives itself

 **Odometry** - Measuring how many times each wheel has rotated to estimate our position on the field

-**Command Based** - A framework for writing robot code that primarily involves commands and subsystems **Subsystem** - In command based, a section of the robot that handles a function, for example, the drivetrain, or the shooter.
+**Command Based** - A framework for writing robot code that primarily involves commands and subsystems
+**Subsystem** - In command based, a section of the robot that handles a function, for example, the drivetrain, or the shooter.
 **Command** - In command based, a certain command, or task, that the robot is programmed to do.
 For instance, ArcadeDrive, or MoveToBall would be decent command names.

 You may also want to refer to https://docs.wpilib.org/en/stable/docs/software/frc-glossary.html